 This month saw some significant progress in the Ethereum 2.0 roadmap.
 The final testnet Medalla launched earlier in the month.
 The response so far has been great.
 Over 30,000 validators have joined the network.
 Also, over 946,000 ETH is now in staked wallets since the program started.

 The testing period is open to the public.
 This strategy keeps the platform in line with the democratic values of the blockchain sector.
 According to recent information, the developers hope to run the test until the end of the year.
-At that point, they intend to ensure that all of the five clients working on the project can communicate.
+At that point, they intend to ensure that all five clients working on the project can communicate.
 These clients include Prysmatic Labs’ Prysm, ChainSafe’s Lodestar, PegaSys’ Teku, Status’ Nimbus, and Sigma Prime’s Lighthouse.

 Ethereum Shifts for the Future